mubaraq-debug/buyya/README.md

 Frontend: React.js ⚛️, Tailwind CSS 🎨

-Backend: Node.js 🟢, Express.js 🚀
+Backend: AppWrite (BaaS)🟢 🚀

-Database: MongoDB 🍃
+Database: AppWrite DB 🍃

-Authentication: JWT 🔑
+Authentication: AppWrite Auth 🔑

-Deployment: Vercel 🚀, Heroku 🛠️
+Deployment: Vercel 🚀,

-📂 Repository Structure:

-client/: Frontend code

-server/: Backend code

-models/: Database models

-routes/: API routes

-middleware/: Custom middleware

 👥 Contributing:
 We welcome contributions!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request. 🤝💡